Jennruby12/Jennruby12/README.md

 ## Objective

-My journey in software engineer university has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
-I am passionate about emerging technologies, solving complex problems, and specializing in networks and cybersecurity.
-With hands-on experience in ethical hacking and system analysis, I excel at learning rapidly, tackling challenges, and collaborating effectively in team environments.
+My journey in software engineering has evolved into a strong focus on cybersecurity, particularly offensive security and penetration testing.
+I am deeply interested in understanding how systems, networks, and applications are attacked in real-world scenarios in order to secure them effectively.
+I actively develop skills in ethical hacking, vulnerability assessment, and security testing, with a hands-on approach to learning tools, techniques, and attack methodologies.
+I thrive on breaking down complex systems, thinking like an attacker, and collaborating with teams to identify, exploit, and remediate security weaknesses.

 ## Skills
 <a href="">ferreteria-maqtex</a>